 TD&H Engineering’s IH personnel perform investigations, project design and oversight, and clearance testing for microbial remediation, including bacteria and fungi, both viable and total concentrations.
 TD&H Engineering’s relationship with certified industrial hygienists enables us to provide local, cost-effective IH consulting services for complex projects with the benefit of guidance and review by the most qualified specialists in the field.

-TD&H has provided I.H. services for a variety of private and government entities for restoration, renovation and demolition projects.
+TD&H Engineering provides services for a variety of private and government entities for restoration, renovation and demolition projects.

-TD&H personnel are trained in mold inspection, bulk and surface sampling and air monitoring to determine the type and quantity of mold in a both commercial and residential structures.
+TD&H Engineering’s personnel are trained in mold inspection, bulk and surface sampling, and air monitoring to determine the type and quantity of mold in commercial and residential structures.
 Mold inspections include an interpretation of sampling results and recommendations on abatement.

 Indoor air quality (IAQ) can have significant impacts on the health and productivity of workers or residents.
 Parameters of concern include biological, chemical, and physical factors.
 Biological factors include bacteria and fungi (including molds), both pathogenic microorganisms and allergens.
 Chemical parameters are not only present in industrial settings, but also in commercial and residential settings, and can be associated with building materials and common chemical products.
 Physical parameters include temperature and relative humidity, the rate of air exchange, and other factors typically associated with heating, ventilating, and air conditioning (HVAC) systems.
-TD&H personnel have experience conducting IAQ investigations in industrial, commercial, and residential settings.
-We have worked with several certified industrial hygienists (C.I.H.’s) on a wide variety of projects of greatly varying complexity.
+TD&H Engineering has experience conducting IAQ investigations in industrial, commercial, and residential settings.